Jeremiah Chapter 24 Summary

 Discussion Questions for Jeremiah, Chapter 24

-3. Along with the imagery used in the scriptures, what would be some other images believers could use in line with scripture to help communicate the truths of God we find in His Word to the lost?
+- Along with the imagery used in the Scriptures, what other images could believers use in line with Scripture to help communicate the truths of God that we find in His Word to the lost?

-4. In verse 1 it says that "the Lord showed" (NASB) Jeremiah these baskets of figs. How does it seem that the Lord showed Jeremiah this imagery of figs?
-What are some other modes that the Lord used in scripture to communicate a prophecy?
+- In verse 1, it says that "the Lord showed" (NASB) Jeremiah these baskets of figs. How does it seem that the Lord showed Jeremiah this imagery of figs?
+What are some other modes that the Lord used in Scripture to communicate a prophecy?

-5. Who is it that these figs are revealed to represent?
-Why is it that one group is accepted as good figs and the other rejected as bad figs?
+- Who is it that these figs are revealed to represent?
+Why is one group accepted as good figs and the other rejected as bad figs?
 What have these "figs" done to be designated as good and bad?

-6. The good figs in verse 3 are called "very good" (NASB).
-When in the story of creation in Genesis was one of God's creations called "very good"?
-How does the description of the "very good figs" of verses 6 & 7 relate to the relationship of God and man before sin entered the world, before Adam and Eve were cast out of the land of Eden?
+- The good figs in verse 3 are called "very good" (NASB).
+When, in the story of creation in Genesis, was one of God's creations called "very good"?
+How does the description of the "very good figs" in verses 6 and 7 relate to the relationship of God and man before sin entered the world, before Adam and Eve were cast out of the land of Eden?

-7. Why is the punishment for the "bad figs" in verses 8-10 so severe?
-How is the punishment of this group of people being stuck down and "eliminated from the land" (v.10, NASB) similar to the punishment to the first sin of Adam and Eve?
+- Why is the punishment for the "bad figs" in verses 8-10 so severe?
+How is the punishment of this group of people, being struck down and "eliminated from the land" (v.
+10, NASB), similar to the punishment for the first sin of Adam and Eve?

-10. God gives the people described as good figs "a heart to know" Him (v.
+- God gives the people described as good figs "a heart to know" Him (v.
 7, NASB).
 How is the heart of the bad fig person inclined?
-How are believers today given a heart to know the Lord, when our hearts were like that of the bad fig group?
-How does Paul describe this process in Romans 2:28-29 & Romans 5:5?
+How are believers today given a heart to know the Lord when our hearts were like those of the bad fig group?
+How does Paul describe this process in Romans 2:28-29 and Romans 5:5?

 Key Words/Phrase